patricksevat/Toothmaster/README.md

 - As soon as you have a new version you are content with you can run `ionic build --android`
 - Your .apk will be available under `/platforms/android/build/outputs/apk`
 - You can now move this .apk to your phone and install it on your phone
+- Optional: create a single .apk (rather than an armv7 and x86 .apk): [instructions on stack overflow](http://stackoverflow.com/questions/32535551/building-combined-armv7-x86-apk-after-crosswalk-integration-in-an-ionic-project)

 #### Operating Systems besides Android